tagZer/DatingApp/README.md

 TODO
-- update versions
+- update versions Angular and .NET
-- check for refactoring and repurposing
+- check for refactoring and repurposing (optional clonning for light ERP)